 Eyal Booker in the Philippines

 Model and TV personality Eyal Booker recently visited the Philippines, seeing World Vision's response work in the wake of Typhoon Mangkhut.

 Typhoon Mangkhut (known locally as Ompong), one of the strongest storms of 2018, made landfall in the Philippines early on Saturday 15 September, devastating Northern Luzon affecting more than three million people.

 "I really admire the work that World Vision does, reaching the world’s most at-risk children.
 They’ve helped countless kids and their communities, both through child sponsorship and their emergency work.
 Every child deserves to have a happy future ahead of them, and it means a lot to be able to see first-hand the difference they are making."

 Take a look at our photo gallery of Eyal Booker in the Philippines, where he distributed shelters to families whose homes were destroyed, and helped farmers replant their lost crops.

 Help save and protect children in the world's most dangerous places

-When you sign up to Raw Hope, you'll receive regular updates showing you the life-changing difference you are making to children's lives, including stories from children around the world.
-Raw Hope contributions are used to fund our work in fragile states and respond to emergencies such as Mangkhut.
+When you sign up to Childhood Rescue, you'll receive regular updates showing you the life-changing difference you are making to children's lives, including stories from children around the world.
 Give now to reach more children in the world’s most dangerous places.

 You can also make a one-off donation - find out more

 World Vision continues in the early recovery phase of its response

 After Typhoon Mangkhut hit Northern Luzon in September 2018, World Vision immediately began providing the affected families with shelter repair kits and agriculture livelihoods assistance.
 To date, World Vision has helped repair the homes of 174 families, while 308 families received either rice, corn and vegetables seeds in the municipality of Alcala and Baggao.